Carers Rights Day - #UnitedForCarers

-Carers Rights Day is taking place on Thursday 26 November and this year organisers Carers UK have decided on a simple but very important main message: ‘know your rights’.
+Carers Rights Day took place on Thursday 25 November and organisers Carers UK shared a simple but very important main message: ‘know your rights’.

 The COVID-19 pandemic has impacted every aspect of caring, affecting carers’ access to support and services, and their physical and mental health.
 Many are caring for the first time, while those who’ve been caring for a while are facing greater challenges and pressures than ever before.
 It’s never been more important for carers to be informed and know their rights.

 "81% of carers are providing more care since the COVID-19 pandemic" – Carers UK, Caring Behind Closed Doors Survey

 In Derbyshire, health, social care and voluntary sector organisations came together for Carers Rights Day to reach out to carers and help them find their way during this difficult time:

 - Feel CONFIDENT that you can ask for what you need